-We hosted our 2nd annual National Lampoon’s Christmas Vacation Party.
-Read below for details on Griswold-inspired decorations, costumes, snacks and drinks to have your own Christmas Vacation movie party.
+We hosted our 2nd annual National Lampoon’s Christmas Vacation Movie Party.
+Sharing Griswold-inspired decorations, costumes, snacks and drinks to have your own Christmas Vacation movie party.

 Our 2nd annual Christmas Vacation movie viewing party was a hit!
 It was so fun to see our friends get into the Griswold spirit and show up in their tackiest Christmas Vacation movie inspired costumes.